caseif/JAM/README.md

   - [Method Parameter] [secEntryMethodParam]
 - [Formatting Requirements] [secFormReqs]
 - [Differences from SRG] [secSrgDiffs]

-## Preface
-This specification is still a work in progress and not yet finalized.
-Therefore, it should be considered subject to breaking changes without prior notice.

 ## Introduction
 **JAM** (**J**ava **A**ssociated **M**appings) is a format for compact and straightforward storage of deobfuscation